Amarkr1/COMP551-Project3/README.md

 details -->	The file is written in Python 3.6
 ---------------------------------------------
+*** cnn_all_conv.py
+input/variables to be modified --> 	train_x.csv
+					train_y.csv
+					test_x.csv

+output -->	classes_sample_kaggle.csv, prob_sample_kaggle.csv, CNN_normalized features.csv (kaggle submission file) in the folder output
+		additionally, prints out the accuracy score with the validation set

+details -->	The file is written in Python 3.6
 ---------------------------------------------

 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''{All the python codes are compatible with Python 2.7/3.6 unless specified.}''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''